IgnacioVeiga/SITU-Backend/README.md

     docker-compose down && docker-compose up -d
 ```
 4. Build and run with some IDE (IntelliJ or Visual Studio Code) or use the terminal.

-# Additional notes
-The `./files/postgres/init.sql` file generates 3 users and then the `./src/main/resources/db/migration/V1_2__update_hashed_passwords.sql` file assigns their password already hardcoded based on the `JWT_SECRET` environment variable, which in this example was used `JWT_SECRET=your_local_secret_key`.
-So Login/Signup will not work with those users if your variable is different.